Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day3/3-DataColumns/DataColumns.md

 - `str()`  Converts an object into a string
 - `repr()` Converts an object into a string

 > ####  **Challenge #1**
 ---
->1.
-Write a program that reads the file with neuron lengths (`neuron_data.txt`) and saves an identical copy of the file.
->2.
-Extend the program so that neuron lengths are stored as floating point numbers into a list.
+> Write a program that reads the file with neuron lengths (neuron_data.txt) and stores neuron lengths as floating point numbers into a list.
->

 ---

 See the solution to <a href="https://github.com/Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/blob/master/day3/3-DataColumns/DataColumns.solutions.md#solution-to-challenge-1"> challenge #1<a/>